 Christa’s education, experience, and love of teaching have led her to a career at Pivot.
 Her goal of teaching began in high school, where she interned in three elementary school classrooms.
 She pursued her dream, and is an honors graduate of Sonoma State University, with a Bachelor’s Degree in Liberal Studies and a Multiple Subject Teacher’s Credential in Elementary Education.
 She has experience in a variety of classrooms, including first grade and sixth grade, and has worked as an Aftercare Program Coordinator in Sebastopol.
 Pivot Charter School’s dedication to supporting students to become academic achievers, critical thinkers, and personally responsible individuals reflects Christa’s core motivation in becoming an educator.
 She believes that teachers have the responsibility and the opportunity to make a difference in their students’ lives.
 When not working, Christa loves exploring the world through travel, playing with her puppy Kona, and taking photos of amazing sunsets wherever she finds them.

-Ms. Bobey recently moved from San Diego, where she resided for 10 years.
-She moved to Sebastopol with her fiancée, three cats, and dog, Alfalfa.
+Three years ago, Ms. Bobey relocated from San Diego to Sebastopol with her fiancée, three cats, and dog, Alfalfa.
 While living in San Diego, Ms. Bobey earned her Bachelor of Science in biology with an emphasis in ecology, along with her teaching credential and Master of Arts in Teaching at SDSU.
 After earning her credential, she taught one year of biology before moving to an independent study charter school, where she worked for five years.
 She was the head of the science department and wrote curriculum for the school, incorporating the Next Generation Science Standards.
 Ms. Bobey enjoys science and learning, and is excited to share that joy and interest with her students at Pivot.

 Bob was born in Missouri, but moved to southern California at a young age.
 Following his service in the US Army, he graduated with a BA in Political Science from Sonoma State University.
 His first career was with the United States Postal Service.
 He held a variety of management positions there in operations, engineering and budget and retired as the Manager of the North Bay General Mail Facility in Petaluma, CA, after more than thirty years of Federal service.